jjolano/openps3ftp/README.txt

 - Supports transfer resuming
 =============================

-Compiling OpenPS3FTP:
-- To compile, cd to the source file directory and run `make dist` to compile everything.
-- The DATA_BUFFER can be tuned in defs.h.

 Note to users:
-- The retail pkg is signed for 3.55 CEX - if you are running anything higher, you need to re-sign the EBOOT and re-pkg it.
+- There are two CEX builds: cex-new and cex-old.
+If you are running a firmware version higher than 3.60, you should use cex-new.
+Otherwise, use cex-old.
-- The debug pkg should work on any DEX firmware.
-Also, the pkg will be installed at a separate location from the CEX build.
+- The DEX build should work on any DEX firmware.
+It will be installed at a separate location from the CEX build.

-Known issues with higher firmwares:
-- The re-signing and repacking procedure may mess up the PARAM.SFO.
-In previous versions such as version 2.3, OpenPS3FTP will appear in the Network category.
-This is still the case in version 3.0, but the repacking process may reset the category back to Game.
-In this case, simply use OpenPS3FTP to replace PARAM.SFO.
-Find the PARAM.SFO by extracting it from the original pkg file.

 Implemented error codes:
 0x1337BEEF - Socket binding failed.
 Just restart.
 The only reason I think this would happen is if you launch OpenPS3FTP right after exiting it.